pranav-singhal/cypherpress/README.md

 ✅ Applications you create will allow your users complete control over who has access to data that they share

+✅ Works on Ethereum Smart-Contracts - which means no 'single-point-of-failure'
 ## Use Cases

 - Create a secret sharing app for your friends